Galeata lies on a riverbed at the heart of the high Bidente Valley, at the centre of a valley overlooked by a massive cliff.

 At the end of April, the Stridolo (sculpit) Festival is organized, where you can taste typical sculpit-based recipes, especially tagliatelle and tortelli.

-At about 3km from Galeata, following the recently restored ‘path of cells’ you reach the impressive Abbey of S. Ellero, founded in the 5th century by the Saint who retired there to live a mystical life.
+Following the recently restored ‘path of monastic cells’ you reach the impressive Abbey of S. Ellero, founded in the 5th century by the Saint who retired there to live a mystical life.
 The Monastery was destroyed over the centuries and only the church remains today with its Romanesque-style sandstone façade.